Chart Color Schemes

 Chifley was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Chifley's population, as of the 2016 Census, was found to be more culturally diverse than most local markets, with 30.9% born overseas and 26.5% speaking a language other than English at home.
-Christianity was the predominant religion in Chifley, comprising 40.0% of its population.
-Notably, Hinduism was overrepresented, making up 8.1% compared to the Australian Capital Territory's average of 4.8%.
+Chifley's population, as per the 2016 Census, had 30.9% born overseas and 26.5% speaking a language other than English at home.
+Christianity was the predominant religion with 40.0%.
+Hinduism was notably higher at 8.1%, compared to the Australian Capital Territory's average of 4.8%.

 Frequently Asked Questions - Diversity